kgisl/makesite/content/blog/2021-08-16-rajni-tickets-python.md

 Can Ramesh sell a ticket to every person and give change if he initially has no money and sells the tickets strictly in the order people queue?

-Return `1`, if Ramesh can sell a ticket to every person and give change with the bills he has at hand at that moment.
-Otherwise return `0`.
+Return `"YES"`, if Ramesh can sell a ticket to every person and give change with the bills he has at hand at that moment.
+Otherwise return `"NO"`.

+Write a Python function **`tickets_plus`** that accepts a list of numbers as its argument and returns "YES" or "NO".

-**NOTE**: As part of settling the change, Ramesh gives away 50 rupee notes first, if there should be any.
+**NOTE**: As part of settling the change, Ramesh gives away the higher denomination notes first.
+For e.g. if change of 75 has to be given, Ramesh will give out 50 + 25, even though he might have seven 10 rupee notes and a 5 rupee note.

 ### Examples: